ccatobs/MODBUS/README.md

 # MODBUS

+## MODBUS READER

-A simple universal MODBUS interface, where the mapping to coil, discrete input, input registers, and holding registers is entirely defined by a [JSON](https://github.com/ccatp/MODBUS/blob/master/src/client_mapping.json)
+A universal MODBUS interface, where the mapping to coil, discrete input, input registers, and holding registers is entirely defined by a [JSON](https://github.com/ccatp/MODBUS/blob/master/src/client_mapping.json)